tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 "key-generation" service, which allows a client to offload their RSA key generation to a separate process.
-Since RSA key generation takes several seconds, and must be done each time a directory is created, moving it to a separate process allows the first process (perhaps a busy webapi server) to continue servicing other requests.
+Since RSA key generation takes several seconds, and must be done each time a directory is created, moving it to a separate process allows the first process (perhaps a busy web-API server) to continue servicing other requests.
 The key generator exports a FURL that can be copied into a node to enable this functionality.